cimt-ag/data_vault_pipelinedescription/documentation/reference_implementation_installation_and_usage.md

 	- compare compiler resultes with executed results
 	- wide range of Testsets (in the directory datamodel/dv_pipeline_description/tests_and_demos)
 - Automatic deployment of compiler and automatic tests
-- cimt framework for job execution logging (This is a standard pattern at cimt, whem implementing load processes, it is not requiered for the DVDP compiler itself)
+- cimt framework for job execution logging (This is a standard pattern at cimt, when implementing load processes, it is not required for the DVDP compiler itself)

 All database objects reside in the **database schema "dv_pipeline_description"**.